 The board provides transportation to students in grades (10-12) who live 2.4 kilometers or more from the school.
-For Bussing information please contact Southland at 403 526-4655 or on their website - www.southland.ca
+For Bussing information please contact Southland at 403 526-4655 or on their website - www.southland.ca/medicinehat/ or visit the division website transportation@mhcbe.ab.ca

 Parents/guardians must contact the office prior to arrival for picking up their child.
-All students are to remain in class until called out by the office.
+All students leaving early are to remain in class until called out by the office.